shestakov-dev/EventManager/README.md

 ## Features

 - Manage and display IT events
-- Sort events by multiple criteria
+- Sort and filter events by multiple criteria
-- Special sorting for specific cities and event names
+- Special filtering for specific cities and event names